 Before you start collecting, you need to know that it may not be worth saving all flower seeds from the garden.
 It is helpful to know whether the plant that you are wanting to collect from is a Hybrid or Open-pollinated Variety.

-• In standard or open-pollinated plant, varieties have more or less stabilized in their habits from one generation to the next.
-They are often grown in fields where they self and cross pollinate.
-Wind and insects carry the pollen from one plant to another, and the seeds that are produced will create plants that are fairly similar, but not usually as uniform as hybrids will be.
+- In standard or open-pollinated plants, varieties have more or less stabilized in their habits from one generation to the next.
+They are often grown in fields where they self-pollute and cross-pollute.
+Wind and insects carry the pollen from one plant to another, and the seeds that are produced will create fairly similar plants, but not usually as uniform as hybrids will be.

-Seed-saving is most effective for the amateur or non-breeder, with open-pollinated varieties as they will be mostly true to their parent plant.
+Seed-saving is most effective for amateur or non-breeders, with open-pollinated varieties that will be mostly true to their parent plant.
 I have certainly had plenty of hybrids resow in my garden beds and have found them to differ from the variety originally sown.
 Some have been pleasant enough to keep however they are not seeds you can count on to be true.
 If you’re feeling adventurous, go for it and save from either.
 If you want to stick to what you like, save seeds from open-pollinated plants only.

 When to Harvest Seeds?